justforjan/FinanceTracker/README.md

 To make this work, I used to API's. "restcountries.eu" to get all the names and 2-digit codes and "countryflags.io" to display the flags.

 And this is it.
-This is my way to sophisticated final project for the best lecture I have ever taken.
+This is my way too sophisticated final project for the best lecture I have ever taken.
 Thank you, cs50 staff!!